 Edging is a job that requires a time investment.
 For free gardeners who have much time available to complete edging work, they can be fine with a manual edger that will allow you to be more precise and creative.
-But almost people would like to spend as little time and the edging work been done as easy as possible.
+Most people would like to spend as little time and the edging work being done as easily as possible.
 Then you will be better served by a more robust and advanced machine.

 Also Check: What is No-Till Gardening?

-Prices range of the best lawn edgers can vary from around less than $100 up to $1000.
-That’s why setting a budget according to your needs, is very necessary.
+The prices range of the best lawn edgers can vary from less than $100 up to $1000.
+That’s why setting a budget according to your needs is very necessary.
 This might be a natural part.
-An electrically-powered lawn edger is the least expensive type, while gas-powered edger can cost more than ten times as much.
+An electrically-powered lawn edger is the least expensive type, while a gas-powered edger can cost more than ten times as much.
 So if you would like to invest much in your garden, then you should spend more money.
 On the other hand, if the edging is not as relevant to you, a lower budget with reasonable prices is suitable.

 The Ease of Use of the Edger